omonuj/aws-devops-sysops-labs/README.md

 A [producer/consumer walkthrough](kinesis/kinesis-data-streams.sh) using the CLI: `put-record`, `describe-stream`, `get-shard-iterator`, and `get-records` (with both CLI v1 and v2 syntax).

 ### 10. Jenkins on EC2

+A [bootstrap script](jenkins/JENKINS.sh) that installs Java 11 and Jenkins on Amazon Linux and starts the service, ready for the initial admin unlock.

+---

+## Cost & Cleanup

+Each lab provisions real, billable resources.
+To avoid surprise charges:

+- **CDK:** empty the S3 bucket, then `cdk destroy`.
+- **CloudFormation / JONAH:** `aws cloudformation delete-stack --stack-name <name>`.
+- **EC2 / Beanstalk / Jenkins / Kinesis:** terminate instances, delete environments, and delete the stream when finished.

+---

+## Security Notes

+These are **learning templates**, not production blueprints.
+Before reusing anything:

+- Several examples use broad IAM permissions (e.g. `rekognition:*`, `resources: ["*"]`) and open security groups (`0.0.0.0/0`) for convenience — scope these down.
+- Do **not** commit real account IDs, ARNs, or secrets.
+The values in [stage-variables-commands.sh](api-gateway/stage-variables-commands.sh) are examples — replace the account number and region with your own.
+- Store real secrets in **SSM Parameter Store (SecureString)** or **Secrets Manager**, never in templates.